chuchuyuan/DSCI510_Final/README.md

 To retrieve the data from API, run the first cell in this section. '**resultRecordCount=1000**' in the url means it returns 1000 records.
 Modify this number from 1 to 1000 as you wish to retrieve certain number of records. '**resultOffset={offset}**' means you skip the first 1000 rows.
 Modify this number to retrieve records after that.

 I set the offset 7 times to get the first 7000 records, update the datatype and store the data in the dataframe df2.
-This step takes less than 5 seconds.
+If it returns 'Unable to perform query.
+Too many requests.', just wait for 60 seconds and rerun the cell as it has a limit of 6000 calls in one minute.

 Similar to dataset 1, I run the second cell to convert the dataframe to csv and save it in the same folder.